-First, we are troubled by the fact that we do not have the full data set of Fig. 1 but only the small set of observed data given in table 2.

-This situation is different from the previous one of learning the unknown parameters: the time scales of the observed training data and of the iteration cycles are different.
-For instance, the dynamics of inflammation might be in the reach of hours, whereas the observed data is taken once each day.
+First, we are troubled by the fact that we do not have the full data set of Fig. 1 but only the small set of observed data.
+An example is given in table 2.
+For instance, the dynamics of inflammation might be in the range of hours, whereas the observed data is taken once each day.